 Note: 1.
-For all fuses "1" means unprogrammed and "0" means programmed.
+For all fuses "1" means unprogrammed while "0" means programmed.

 The various choices for each clocking option is given in the following sections.
-When the CPU wakes up from Power-down or Power-save, the selected clock source is used to time the start-up, ensuring stable oscillator operation before instruction execution starts.
-When the CPU starts from reset, there is an additional delay allowing the power to reach a stable level before com-
+When the CPU wakes up from power-down or power-save, the selected clock source is used to time the start-up, ensuring stable oscillator operation before instruction execution starts.
+When the CPU starts from reset, there is an additional delay allowing the power to reach a stable level before commencing normal operation.
+The watchdog oscillator is used for timing this real-time part of the start-up time.
+The number of WDT oscillator cycles used for each time-out is shown in Table 7-2.

-Table 6-2.
+Table 7-2.
 Number of Watchdog Oscillator Cycles

 Typ Time-out Number of Cycles

-4 ms 512
+4ms 512

-64 ms 8K (8,192)
+64ms 8K (8,192)